Mayank212514/playwright-typescript-tests/README.md

+**📖 About This Project**

+This project is a comprehensive UI test automation framework built using Playwright and TypeScript, designed to validate the core user flows of SauceDemo — a demo e-commerce platform.
+It demonstrates best practices in test structure, modular design using the Page Object Model (POM), and integrates advanced features like Allure reporting, negative and positive test coverage, and CI/CD compatibility.
+The goal of this framework is to provide a solid foundation for scalable, maintainable, and readable UI automation that mirrors real-world testing strategies followed by modern QA teams.
+This project serves as a practical example for exploring Playwright, building a proof-of-concept, or evaluating tools for enterprise testing

 🚀 **Playwright Automation Framework:**

     A robust end-to-end UI test automation framework built using Playwright + TypeScript, targeting saucedemo.com.
 This project follows best practices like Page Object Model, modular test structure, and rich reporting with Allure.